 - (a) Notification.
 The Applicant shall notify the County Engineer or designee as soon as the initial BMPs have been installed so that an inspection of the BMPs can be made.
 Such inspection shall be made within two (2) working days of said notice.
 No land disturbing activities, except those necessary to install the BMPs shall take place until after the inspection is completed and approved. - (b) Inspection.
-The Permittee shall ensure proper implementation, daily observation, regular inspection, and continual maintenance of effective Best Management Practices to prevent offsite impacts and impacts to downstream water quality. - The County may perform periodic inspections of the BMPs on the job site.
+The Permittee shall ensure proper implementation, daily observation, regular inspection, and continual maintenance of effective Best Management Practices to prevent offsite impacts and impacts to downstream water quality.

+The County may perform periodic inspections of the BMPs on the job site.
 Upon finding that erosion and sedimentation is taking place; or that the proposed BMPs are not installed, installed incorrectly, or not operating properly, the Applicant will be notified verbally and in writing that all work affecting the BMPs in question shall be suspended until functioning BMPs are installed.
+ADEM monitoring reports may be requested by the County Engineer from time to time.

+(c) Responsibility for maintenance.
+The person engaged in or conducting the land disturbing activity The Permittee shall be responsible for maintaining all temporary and permanent best management practices erosion and sedimentation measures and facilities during the development of the site.
+The responsibility for maintaining all permanent erosion and sedimentation control measures and facilities after site development is completed shall lie with the landowner, until such time vegetative cover and site stabilization is achieved.
+Maintenance of these facilities lies with the landowner until assumed by other parties.

-ADEM monitoring reports may be requested by the County Engineer from time to time. - (c) Responsibility for maintenance.
-The Permittee shall be responsible for maintaining all temporary and permanent best management practices during the development of the site. - In the event the Best Management Practices are found to be in need of maintenance or improvements, the Permittee shall commence and implement all necessary maintenance and corrective measures to the Best Management Practices within forty-eight (48) hours of notice unless prevented by unsafe weather conditions. - (d) Non-compliance.
+In the event the Best Management Practices are found to be in need of maintenance or improvements, the Permittee shall commence and implement all necessary maintenance and corrective measures to the Best Management Practices within fortyeight (48) hours of notice unless prevented by unsafe weather conditions.

+(d) Non-compliance.
 Any permitted site that has continued compliance and/or offsite impacts issues (more than three CBMPP compliance violations within a 60-day period) may be issued a Stop Work Order per Section 13.5.1, ceasing all activity except BMP installation and maintenance.
 At that time the Permittee may be required to submit an updated CBMP Plan prepared by a Qualified Credentialed Professional.

-Section 5.14 Construction Requirements
+Section 5.14 Special Requirements for Nonresidential Subdivisions Construction Requirements